Skip to main content

 });

 initialize, tools/list, and calls to list_products never hit the gate, so the connector is fully usable before sign-in.
 When the user already has a valid token, every request — public or protected — carries it and the gate is a no-op.
-The same pattern covers scope upgrades: if the bearer is valid but lacks a required scope, return 403 Forbidden with WWW-Authenticate: Bearer error="insufficient_scope", scope="…" (per RFC 6750 section 3.1) and Claude will prompt the user to re-consent.
+The same pattern covers scope upgrades: if the bearer is valid but lacks a required scope, return 403 Forbidden with WWW-Authenticate: Bearer error="insufficient_scope", scope="…" and Claude prompts the user to re-consent.
+See Step-up authorization below for what scopes Claude requests on re-consent and how the challenge is cached.

 Serve the discovery documents